-OUT for Safe Schools[TM] launched in 2013 as part of the Los Angeles LGBT Center's Project SPIN (Suicide Prevention Intervention Now) program.
+OUT for Safe SchoolsTM launched in 2013 as part of the Los Angeles LGBT Center's Project SPIN (Suicide Prevention Intervention Now) program.
 The initial campaign included a distribution of 30,000 badges to Los Angeles Unified School District (LAUSD) teachers and staff to indicate they can be approached if an LGBT youth needs help to feel safe at school.
-In 2015, OUT for Safe Schools[TM] expanded nationally to nine school districts nationwide, reaching more than 2.5 million students.
+In 2015, OUT for Safe SchoolsTM expanded nationally to nine school districts nationwide, reaching more than 2.5 million students.

 "Despite increased public acceptance of LGBT people in general, many school campuses remain toxic environments for LGBTQ students, contributing to higher rates of suicide, depression, homelessness and HIV infection," said Los Angeles LGBT Center CEO Lorri L. Jean.
-"We approached the LAUSD about developing this program to create visible adult allies throughout the entire school system, helping

-LGBTQ youth feel safe and supported while helping to deter would-be bullies.
+"We approached the LAUSD about developing this program to create visible adult allies throughout the entire school system, helping LGBTQ youth feel safe and supported while helping to deter would-be bullies.
 Now, wherever students look, they're sure to see adults who proudly identify themselves as LGBTQ allies for students."

-- Launching in Spring 2020, a district all-call will be publicized to encourage educators, administrators, and other school district employees to "come out" as visible allies for LGBTQ students as part of the national OUT for Safe SchoolsTM campaign.
+- District and/or schools interested can "come out" as visible allies for LGBTQ students, as partners in the national OUT for Safe SchoolsTM campaign.
 Participating staff will wear badges identifying them as allies in order to make school a safer, more welcoming place.
-Training dates for District designees will be listed on the SccoellaBTQ website, as well as communicated through various other mediums.
-Once trained, Districts can plan, implement, and support their launch. - Interested districts should contact the Safe & Healthy Schools Department for more information, and/or to learn how to become an Out District.
-For additional information, or to learn how your district can join the SCCOE OUT for Safe SchoolsTM campaign, contact Dr. Christina Arpante at christina arpante@sccoe.org.
+Trainings are coordinated between District and/or schools and the SCCOE OUT for Safe SchoolsTM coordinator, Dr. Christina Arpante (christina arpante@sccoe.org). - For additional information, or to learn how a District and/or schools can join the SCCOE OUT for Safe SchoolsTM campaign, contact Dr. Christina Arpante at christina_arpante@sccoe.org.